FintechPaymentsWalletEnd-to-endBehavioral UX

 Copy rewritten for skimmers

-• 'Backup payment' → 'We'll charge this card beyond your balance.
+'Verify your Identity' became 'Set Up Profile.'
+'Backup payment' became 'We'll charge this card beyond your balance.
 You'll earn 3% back on that amount.'
+Dollars replaced percentages wherever the context allowed.

 03